Skip to content

 In addition to our many in-house avian patients, PROWLS also works with deer, raccoons, squirrels, alligator lizards, beavers, muskrats, bobcats and even bears!

-Patient care is the very core of our operation, and your donations go directly to feeding and housing our local injured and orphaned wildlife.
+Patient care is the very core of our operation, and all your donations go directly to feeding and housing our local injured and orphaned wildlife.

 Meet our patients